partiallyderivative/partiallyderivative.github.io/_posts/2017-04-25-should-you-get-a-phd.md

 This week Chris talks about whether you should get a PhD and talks about his own experience in a Ph.D. program.

+Music credit for this week's podcast: Chris_Zabriskie's The Temperature of the Air on the Bow of the Kaleetan

 [**Download the episode**](https://s3-us-west-2.amazonaws.com/partially-derivative/partially_derivative_should_you_get_a_phd.mp3)

 **Make a Difference**